 The State of Indiana has developed a self-service website to download the forms for name change.
 Please follow this link to access the website, Indiana Supreme Court: Self-Service Legal Center, to locate the packet suitable for the circumstance and select the ELECTRONIC FILLABLE OPTION.

 The following items are required to make application for name change in Hancock County:

 - PRO SE APPEARANCE: Need 1 original

-- VERIFIED PETITION: Need 3 with original signatures on each
+- VERIFIED PETITION: Need 1 with original signatures

-- ORDER ON VERIFIED PETITION FOR CHANGE OF NAME: Need 4 originals.
+- ORDER ON VERIFIED PETITION FOR CHANGE OF NAME: Need 1 original

 - NOTICE OF FILING OF PROOF OF PUBLICATION: This should be filed AFTER publication in the local paper, but BEFORE the hearing for name change

-- CONSENT TO CHANGE OF NAME OF MINOR: Need 3 with original signatures on each.
-(THIS IS ONLY NEEDED IF PETITION TO CHANGE THE NAME OF A MINOR CHILD UNDER THE AGE OF 18).
+- CONSENT TO CHANGE OF NAME OF MINOR: Need 1 with original signatures (THIS IS ONLY NEEDED IF PETITION TO CHANGE THE NAME OF A MINOR CHILD UNDER THE AGE OF 18).

 Please bring Cash or Money Order

 The Hancock County Clerk’s Office does not accept personal checks.